-Every week we do a health check (eye drainage, tongue check, etcetera).
-It’s important to note that we have a hands-off approach.
+Every week we do a health check (eye drainage, tongue check etc.) It’s important to note that we have a hands-off approach.

-We conduct day and night biodiversity hikes, recording any species we see, including birds, gibbons, bats, snakes, reptiles, lizards, amphibians, frogs, and toads.
-We add images to iNaturalist and eBird.
+We conduct day and night biodiversity hikes, recording any species we see, including birds, gibbons, bats, snakes, reptiles, lizards, amphibians, frogs and toads.
+We add the images to iNaturalist and eBird.

 The UN Sustainable Development Goals

 All of our programs have short-, mid- and long-term objectives that align with the United Nations Sustainable Development Goals (UN SDGs).
 We want to be able to measure our collaborative impact across the world in a streamlined manner, so all our staff and volunteers know which UN SDGs they’re making a substantial contribution to.
 This also helps our local partners and communities measure and visualise their contribution to the UN SDGs.

 Prior to your arrival on base, you’ll be educated about the history of the UN SDGs.
 Then, once on base you’ll learn about the specific goals of your location, the long-, mid- and short-term objectives, and also insight into how your personal, shorter-term involvement contributes to these goals on a global level.